shohan-pherones/elysian-feeds-server/README.md

    - `JWT_SECRET`
 4. Start the application by running `npm run dev`.

-or

-if you have docker installed on your machine you can just hit `docker pull spectrashohan/elysian` to pull, to see the version tags visit [Docker Hub - spectrashohan/elysian](https://hub.docker.com/r/spectrashohan/elysian)
+Or if you have Docker and Docker Compose installed on your machine, you can simply execute `docker-compose build` and `docker-compose up` to start the app.

 ## Contribution